Dynatrace-Dave-Mauney/Automation/GettingStarted.md

   - Your Python Virtual Environment will need various dependencies installed
   - Change directory to the root Automation directory, where the "requirements.txt" file resides
   - Run the "pip install -r requirements.txt" from the OS command prompt (not Python terminal)

+Unless you also plan to use PyCharm, continue to the "Configure Automation Project" section.

+## PyCharm Configuration (with git integration)

+  - If you need to, [download](https://www.jetbrains.com/pycharm/download) and install PyCharm.
+Be sure to select the "Community" edition, unless you need Professional.
+  - Start PyCharm
+  - Click the "Get from VCS" button
+  - If Git is not installed, click "Download and Install"
+  - Enter "https://github.com/Dynatrace-Dave-Mauney/Automation.git" in the URL dropdown
+  - Click the "Clone" button
+  - Open Tools\MultiTool\multi_tool.py
+  - At the top right, click "Create a virtual environment using requirements.txt"
+  - Run "multi_tool.py" using Ctrl-Shift-F10 (or the run button)
+  - When prompted, select the Python executable under the "venv" folder

+## PyCharm Configuration (without git integration)

+  - Delete the ".idea\vcs.xml" file
+  - If you need to, [download](https://www.jetbrains.com/pycharm/download) and install PyCharm.
+Be sure to select the "Community" edition, unless you need Professional.
+  - Start PyCharm
+  - Open the project by selecting the root Automation directory
+  - Open Tools\MultiTool\multi_tool.py
+  - At the top right, click "Create a virtual environment using requirements.txt"
+  - Run "multi_tool.py" using Ctrl-Shift-F10 (or the run button)
+  - When prompted, select the Python executable under the "venv" folder

+## Configure Automation Project

 - Set Required Environment Variables
   - There are two key environment variables needed for almost all modules: Tenant and Token